NHLStenden-MITS/limbosh/README.md

 ### Configuring OpenAI Connectivity
 > ⚠️ **Warning:**
 > OpenAI connectivity is currently **not supported**.
-> - We don't have an API key at the moment.
 > - Dependencies likely need updating before integration will work.